e-j-w/G4TIP/README.md

 Maintainer: Jonathan Williams

+See the list of contributors [below](#contributors).

 ## Description

-GEANT4 code implementing TIP/TIGRESS DSAM/RDM using a fusion-evaporation reaction process.
+Unified simulation code for [TIP](https://fiveyearplan.triumf.ca/tip/) and [TIGRESS](https://fiveyearplan.triumf.ca/teams-tools/tigress-triumf-isac-gamma-ray-suppressed-spectrometer/) using the GEANT4 framework.

-At present, the TIP CsI wall/ball and GRIFFIN/TIGRESS array geometries are implemented.
-Step-wise decay of the residual nucleus (gamma ray cascade) is also availaible.
+At present, fusion-evaporation and Coulomb excitation reaction processes are available, and the TIP CsI wall/ball and GRIFFIN/TIGRESS array geometries are implemented.
+The TIP plunger (for RDM) or a DSAM target are available.

+For fusion-evaporation, arbitrary step-wise decay of the residual nucleus (gamma ray cascade) is availaible.
+Coulomb excitation is single-step (E2).

 ## Installation